owncloud-archive/documentation/admin_manual/enterprise/external_storage/windows-network-drive_configuration.rst

 wnd:listen
 ----------

-This listens and stores notifications in the database coming from one specific host and share.
+This command listens and stores notifications in the database coming from one specific host and share.
 It is intended to be run as a service.
 The command requires the host and share, which the listener will listen to, and the Windows/Samba account that will listen.
 The command does not produce any output by default, unless errors happen.